ranganathanlab/bmDCA/README.md

 Depending on your platform, the `make install` command may fail due to permissions issues.
-To remedy this you can either run `sudo make install` instead.
+To remedy this you can either run `sudo make install` instead, or you can specify a different installation directory that does not require administrator privileges.
+The latter option is particularly useful when working on remote system not under your control.

-Alternately, you can instead install the code in your local directory (default:
-`/home/<username>/.local`.
-This is especially useful if you don't have administrator permissions.

-Note that this local installation step is entirely unnecessary if the system-wide installation from above succeeded.
-Run:
+Should you want to specify a local directory, for example `$HOME/.local`, run:
 ```
 ./autogen.sh --prefix=${HOME}/.local && \
 make -j4 && \
 make install
 ```

-Replace the value to the right of `--prefix=` with any local path that is part of the system PATH.
-If you successfully installed bmDCA
+You can replace the value to the right of `--prefix=` with any other path.
+Note, that you should check that it is on your system PATH.

 In the event you with to uninstall `bmDCA`, simply run `sudo make uninstall` or `make uninstall` as appropriate.